 - Wider choice of colours in comparison to other natural stones – as aforementioned, the ability to customise quartz is a huge advantage.
 The range of colours available is unmatched.

-- Extremely hardwearing and versatile – As one of the hardest materials in the earth, quartz is naturally robust.
+- Extremely hardwearing and versatile – As one of the hardest materials on the earth, quartz is naturally robust.

-- Resistant to staining – Quartz is non-porous, therefore it is much less susceptible to staining, unlike granite or marble.
+- Resistant to staining – Quartz is non-porous, therefore it is much less susceptible to staining, unlike granite worktops or marble worktops.
 Any spills can be wiped off with a damp cloth.

 - Antibacterial properties – Quartz has its own anti-bacterial properties that make it perfect for safe food preparation.